Bucharest Henri Coandă International Airport

+Originally intended as a civil aviation and military training centre, the airfield was used as a military base during World War II and remained a major military airfield until 1965, when its conversion into a commercial airport began.
+It opened to civilian traffic in 1969, with a new passenger terminal opening in April 1970.
+In 2004, the airport was renamed after Romanian flight pioneer Henri Coandă (1886–1972), builder of the Coandă-1910 aircraft and discoverer of the Coandă effect of fluidics.

-The airport is named after Romanian flight pioneer Henri Coandă (1886–1972), builder of Coandă-1910 aircraft and discoverer of the Coandă effect of fluidics.
-Prior to May 2004, the official name was Bucharest Otopeni International Airport (Romanian: Aeroportul Internațional București Otopeni).
-Henri Coandă International Airport serves as headquarters for TAROM, the country's national airline.
-It also serves as a base of operations for low-cost airlines FlyOne, HiSky, Ryanair and Wizz Air.
-It is managed by The National Company Bucharest Airports S.A.
-(Compania Națională Aeroporturi București S.A.).
+Henri Coandă International Airport serves as headquarters and a hub for TAROM, Romania's flag carrier, as well as a hub for HiSky.
+It also serves as a base of operations for several other airlines, including Animawings, FlyOne, Ryanair and Wizz Air.
+It is managed by the National Company Bucharest Airports (Compania Națională Aeroporturi București S.A.).
 The military section of the airport is used as the 90th Airlift Base of the Romanian Air Force.